nhewitt99/ur5e-joint-velocity-control/README.md

 Tested on ROS Noetic.
 Requires the `ur-description` package, which provides robot descriptions for UR manipulators.

+For the manipulator + Robotiq gripper, also need the [Robotiq package](https://github.com/nhewitt99/robotiq) and the [libroboticsgroup Gazebo plugins](https://github.com/roboticsgroup/roboticsgroup_upatras_gazebo_plugins).

 ## Usage
 Simply run
 ```